dylanneild/nio-http/README.md

 	# file nio-http.jar
 	nio-http.jar: Java archive data (JAR)

 The server library is designed to be very easy to integrate with your project.
-At the simplest level, simply create an instance of a RequestHandler class (in this case, a StringRequestHandler to return simple String answers) and pass it to the server as a request handler.
+At the simplest level, simply create an instance of a RequestHandler class (in this case, a StringRequestHandler to return simple String answers):

 	public class MyHandler extends StringRequestHandler {